openzim/gutenberg/README.md

 -b --books=<ids>                Execute the processes for specific books, separated by commas, or dashes for intervals -c --concurrency=<nb>           Number of concurrent process for processing tasks --dlc=<nb>                      Number of concurrent *download* process for download (overwrites --concurrency). if server blocks high rate requests
--m --one-language-one-zim=<folder> When more than 1 language, do one zim for each   language (and one with all) --no-index                      Do NOT create full-text index within ZIM file --prepare                       Download rdf-files.tar.bz2 --parse                         Parse all RDF files and fill-up the DB
+--no-index                      Do NOT create full-text index within ZIM file --prepare                       Download rdf-files.tar.bz2 --parse                         Parse all RDF files and fill-up the DB